hongyusu/ProteinFunctionPrediction/README.md

       |mattaxo|104116|3004|
       |TCDB|12516|9456|

-   2. A big global matrix is computed by concatenating the matrices of protein-GO, protein-Blast, protein-Ffam, protein-taxonomy, and protein-TCDB.
+   2. A big global matrix is computed by concatenating the matrices of protein-GO, protein-Blast, protein-Ffam, protein-taxonomy, and protein-TCDB, and protein-TCDBblast.

       1. The number of proteins and the number of features in the union of the collection of matrices are shown in the following table.